francis-pratt/DipoleCalc/README.md

 # DipoleCalc
 Dipolar field calculations for muon spectroscopy

-DipoleCalc is an interactive Windows program for studying dipolar field distributions from ordered magnetic moments
+An interactive Windows program for studying dipolar field distributions from ordered magnetic moments